 Bottled straight after malolactic with no Sulphur addition, this wine is almost in the rawest form possible.
-It is cloudy and this adds to the overall textural experience.
+It is our cloudy, saline ode to the New Zealand coast line.

 The fruit for this wine comes from one of the oldest vineyards in Canterbury.
 The vines are 35+ years old and produce a miserly amount of grapes per plant.
-I found the idea of using old vine (for New Zealand) fruit and a completely unfashionable grape for a skin fermented white too hard to resist.
+I found the idea of using old vine (for New Zealand) fruit and a completely unfashionable grape for a gently fizzy white too hard to resist.